 Walter Lingo was a resident of La Rue, Ohio.
 During the 1920s, he owned the Oorang Dog Kennels.
 Lingo used the kennels to breed Airedale dogs.
 He claimed that:

 The common man of Great Britain found it necessary to create a dog different from any other in existence.
 The bird dog became lost in the bush when at stand, the hound was too noisy and retrievers lack stamina.
 Therefore, these folks secretly experimented by a series of cross-breeding old types, including the otter hound, the old English sheep dog, the black and tan terrier, and the bulldog.
 From this melting pot resulted the Airedale, so named because he was first produced by the people along the dale of the Aire River between England and Scotland.
 The new dog combined the good qualities of his ancestors without their faults.
 It was a super dog.

-The Oorang Indians players not only played football.
+The Oorang Indians players did not just participate in football games.
 Lingo also required them to work in his kennels, caring for his dogs.
-He also forced his players to parade around the football field with his dogs during half times, hoping that fans would purchase his dogs.
-Lingo even had one of his players, Long Time Sleep, wrestle a bear during one half time.
+Players were also involved in half-time shows.
+For example, they had to parade around the football field, walking the terriers.
+The goal was to influence fans to purchase the dogs before they left the stadium.
+Finally, Lingo even had one of his players, Long Time Sleep, wrestle a bear during one half time.
 Many football historians credit Lingo with creating half-time shows.

 After the Oorang Indians' collapse, Lingo continued to sell his Airedale dogs.
 Unfortunately, the Great Depression struck in the 1930s, prompting Lingo to scale back his business.
 People could no longer afford the Airedales, prompting Lingo to have approximately three hundred puppies put to sleep in 1929 alone.
 He eventually tried to establish a business that manufactured items for dogs, but this venture did not succeed.
 Lingo died in 1966.